Zach Thomas: Personal life

-Thomas was raised in Pampa, Texas by his parents, Steve and Bobby Thomas.
+Thomas was raised in White Deer, Texas by his parents, Steve and Bobby Thomas.
 He has an older brother, Bart Thomas, and younger sister, Katina Thomas.
 Katina was married to Thomas' Dolphins' teammate, Jason Taylor, from 2000 to 2015 and has three children with him.
-Katina filed for divorce on January 25, 2015, and it was officially finalized on February 10, 2015.

 Thomas' father, Steve Thomas, is the builder and proprietor of the second largest cross in the Western Hemisphere, located in Groom, Texas.
-Thomas is married to Maritza Thomas.
+Thomas is married to Maritza Thomas, with whom he has three children.

-For the first three-years of his career Thomas earned the league minimum and lived with teammate Larry Izzo.
+For the first three years of his career Thomas earned the league minimum and lived with teammate Larry Izzo.